patrickrst/nixu-challenge-2019/report/challenges_generated.md

 fridge 2.0
 ----------

-For this challenge, we get the firmware of an IOT device that is part of a Cloud network.
+For this challenge, we get the firmware of an IoT-device that is part of a Cloud network.
 We started by reversing the firmware using the tool Radare2 and afterwards Ghidra.
 From the binary, we can see that the device connect to an external server to do a JSON request.
 The URL that